Universal Reality Combat Championship: Notable fights and fighters

 Actors Baron Geisler and Kiko Matos, who involved in a feud in May 2016 in a bar, were faced in an exhibition match during the URCC Fight Night card held at the Valkyrie at the Palace last June 25, 2016.
 This two-round fight, however ended in a unanimous draw.
 After which, both Geisler and Matos reconciled with each other.

 AT URCC 28: Vindication, the first-ever 3-on-3 MMA exhibition match took place.
 The teams who competed were Team Chan and Team Estroso.
 All competitors were inside the cage simultaneously with three referees in charge of the action.
 The fight is momentarily halted after a competitor gets knocked or is unable to continue.
 Team Estroso won the fight with two of its fighters still standing while Team Chan was left with one.

 On January 7, 2017, URCC held its first fight card in the United States of America.

 URCC held its second event in the United States in September 2017 in San Mateo, California.
 Officially called "URCC 32: Fury", the event was hosted at the San Mateo County event center and featured 3 title fights, as well as amateur fights sanctioned under California Amateur Mixed Martial Arts Organization (CAMO).

+Introduction of other Combat Sports

+They have started to introduce other combat sports and spectacles in their events.
+URCC 80: Bare Madness headlined a bareknuckle boxing match between Kenjohns Serrano and Map Soberano with undercard fights that included some MMA matches.

+A few months after, on January 31, 2023, they held the first ever all-bareknuckle boxing event called URCC 82: Royal Knuckle at Royal Club Makati.

+URCC 84: Rage, introduced the slap battle matches as part of the events' spectacle.
+At URCC 86, included a couple of grappling superfights officiated under the UWW grappling rules.

+On October 21, 2023, URCC held their first all-slap battle event that happened at DD Night Club in Quezon City.